 If the rider has not taken out cancellation insurance, he/she will not be able to make any request for reimbursement from the organisation.

 Art 5 – Qualification for the Trek UCI Gravel Championship

 Each event of the UCI Gravel World Series grants the participation rights for the UCI Gravel World Championships.
 At the end of each race, the top 25% of athletes in each age category will receive a ticket to the World Championships and will be eligible to race for the World Champion title.
 The top three in each age category will automatically qualify for the World Championships, regardless of the number of participants.
 Riders must finish the race to qualify.
 The 25% will be calculated on the basis of the number of riders who started and not on the number of riders who entered or finished.
 Ticket winners will be announced on www.ucigravelworldseries.com and invited by e-mail.

 The results of the event are divided into different age categories, between women and men :

 Elite category (only for Elite licensed runners)

-A rider’s age group at the UCI Gravel World Series is calculated according to his age on 31 December of the year of the qualifying event.
+The age group of a rider at the UCI Gravel World Series is calculated according to his age on 31 December of the year of the qualifying event.
 Riders who qualify after the World Championships for next year’s Championships and who change age group the following year will automatically qualify in the next age group, so there is no need to re-qualify in their new age group during the year of the World Championships.
-For the Trek UCI Gravel World Championships, titles and medals will be awarded to men and/or women as soon as a rider is registered in a five-year age group.
+For the UCI Gravel World Championships, titles and medals will be awarded to men and/or women once a rider is registered in a five-year age group.